 WHY SHOULD I SUBMIT?

-• We see our festival as an amazing opportunity – particularly for early-career filmmakers – to share their short films at Scotland’s first event dedicated exclusively to Eastern European cinema.
-Our last year’s edition was attended by nearly 1,700 spectators, and we only expect this number to grow further.
+We see our festival as an amazing opportunity – particularly for early-career filmmakers – to share their short films at Scotland’s first event dedicated exclusively to Eastern European cinema.
+Our last year’s edition was attended by nearly 1,400 spectators across Glasgow, Edinburgh, Aberdeen and Ayr.

-• As our audience consists of British and Eastern European diasporic attendees who are willing to expand their knowledge of Eastern European culture, this is a chance to present your work to an audience that will truly appreciate it.
+Between Eastern European diasporic attendees and locals who are interested in expanding their knowledge of the region's cultures, this is a chance to present your work to an audience that will truly appreciate it.

-• Each selected film will be screened at the Samizdat Eastern European Film Festival in Glasgow, UK (with potential screenings in other locations) and on the online streaming platform Klassiki (UK/EU/USA) for the duration of the festival.
-Selected films will also be eligible for the Samizdat Audience Award -- an additional prize of £50.
+Each selected film will be screened at the Samizdat Eastern European Film Festival in Glasgow, Scotland.
+The winning title may also be additionally screened in other festival locations.
+Selected films will also be eligible for the Samizdat Audience Award – an additional prize of £200 (or equivalent in local currency).

 WHO CAN SUBMIT?

-• All films submitted to the festival must not have been screened elsewhere in the UK (online or offline).
+All films submitted to the festival must not have been screened elsewhere in Scotland (online or offline).

 WHAT IS THE SELECTION PROCESS?